SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 .. note::

-   The argument to the ``objc`` attribute can also change the runtime name for that declaration, which is used by Objective-C runtime functions like `NSClassFromString <//apple_ref/swift/fake/NSClassFromString>`_ and when specifying class names in an app's Info.plist file.
+   The argument to the ``objc`` attribute can also change the runtime name for that declaration.
+   You use the runtime name when calling functions that interact with the Objective-C runtime, like `NSClassFromString <//apple_ref/swift/fake/NSClassFromString>`_, and when specifying class names in an app's Info.plist file.
    If you specify a name by passing an argument, that name is used as the name in Objective-C code and as the runtime name.
    If you omit the argument,
-   the name used in Objective-C matches the name in Swift code, and the runtime name follows the normal Swift compiler convention of name mangling.
+   the name used in Objective-C code matches the name in Swift code, and the runtime name follows the normal Swift compiler convention of name mangling.